-Funding sources for the national response derive from three key areas.
+Funding sources for the national response derive from four key areas.

-- There is a substantial contribution from the Compact funds, supporting ongoing MOH staff positions in public health and associated support areas (such as pharmacy, laboratory, and administration finance). - US Federal Grant Funds through the CDC and HRSA support HIV prevention and surveillance, comprehensive care for STDs and support to those infected with HIV (specifically under the Ryan White funds). - The Pacific HIV &STI Response Fund and the Global Fund, both managed by SPC, are also major sources of funding for the national response in RMI, supporting additional programs and capacity strengthening in governance management and coordination, prevention and access to treatment and care.
+- There is a substantial contribution from the Compact funds, supporting ongoing MOH staff positions in public health and associated support areas (such as pharmacy, laboratory, and administration finance). - RMI Health Care Revenue Fund - US Federal Grant Funds through the CDC and HRSA support HIV prevention and surveillance, comprehensive care for STDs and support to those infected with HIV (specifically under the Ryan White funds). - The Global Fund, both managed by SPC, are also major sources of funding for the national response in RMI, supporting additional programs and capacity strengthening in governance management and coordination, prevention and access to treatment and care.